 Odds & Ends Curling is a St. John’s queer-friendly curling association and league.
 Founded in 2016, the association organises an annual bonspiel as well as non-competitive curling events for those who identify as queer, questioning, family, and allies.
-Last year, we had over 50 members who met regularly to curl and socialise.
+We have grown to about 50 members who met regularly to curl and socialise.
 The association/league aims to offer a safe and fun social environment for healthy physical activity and acts as a queer presence within the city’s and province’s larger sports community.

 Odds & Ends Curling is a provincially registered not-for-profit organization with a five-member Board of Directors.

 To promote and grow the sport of curling within the LGBTQ2+ community

 To provide a social space to those members within the local LGBTQ2+ community and their allies

 To bring more awareness of LGBTQ+ athletes within the broader curling community

 2021-2022 Board of Directors

 We follow Curling Canada’s rules of play, including the Five Rock Rule.

 - I will play the game with a spirit of good sportsmanship

 - I will conduct myself in a honourable manner both on and off the ice